meilisearch/specifications/text/0085-api-keys.md

 #### 1.5.1 Summary Key Points

+- `X-MEILI-API-KEY` header is replaced by the `Authorization` header. `API keys` must be specified with the bearer authorization method.
+See examples.
 - `/keys` management is restricted to the master key.
 - When a master key is set at MeiliSearch first-launch, we generate two pre-configured default `API Key` resources.
 A `Default Search API Key` restricted to the search action and a `Default Admin API Key` to handle all operations (except managing `/keys` resource) on MeiliSearch.
 - These default API Keys can be modified/deleted with the `/keys` endpoint but are not regenerated if MeiliSearch has already generated them at some point.